hbc/Intro-to-Unix/lessons/01_the_filesystem.md

 What if we want to move back up and out of the `raw_fastq` directory?
 Can we just type `cd unix_workshop`?
 Try it and see what happens.

-To go 'back up a level' we can use `..`
+To go "back up a level" to the "parent directory" we can use `..`

 Type: